quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part70_6.4_Magnetizati.md

 :p How can you compare solutions from the Newton-Raphson algorithm with those from the bisection method?
 ??x
-To compare, apply both methods to find roots of an equation like \( f(x) = 0 \).
+To compare, apply both methods to find roots of an equation like $f(x) = 0$.
 Use the bisection method first for its robustness, then switch to Newton-Raphson once close to the root.
 Compare results in terms of accuracy and computational efficiency.

 Example code comparing two methods:
 ```python